24005918/Linux-IPC-Message-Queues/README.md

 # PROGRAM:

-## C program that receives a message from message queue and display them
+## C program that receives a message from message queue and display them:

 WRITER.C
 ```